Attitude + Stream Publishing

 Concentration, integration and co-opting publicity

 Cultural industry companies deal with risk and the need to ensure audience maximisation by using strategies that are also apparent in other sectors.
-(Hesmondhalgh)
+(Hesmondhalgh)- Horizontal integration - They buy up other companies in the same sector to reduce the competition for audiences and audience time

-• Vertical integration They buy up other companies involved in different stages of the process of production and circulation Companies might buy ‘downstream’, such as when a company involved in making films buys a DVD distributor, or ‘upstream’, which is when a company involved in distribution or transmission (such as a cable television company) buys a programme-maker
+- Vertical integration - They buy up other companies involved in different stages of the process of production and circulation Companies might buy ‘downstream’, such as when a company involved in making films buys a DVD distributor, or ‘upstream’, which is when a company involved in distribution or transmission (such as a cable television company) buys a programme-maker

-• Internationalisation - By buying and partnering other companies abroad, corporations can sell massive amounts of extra copies of a product they have already paid to produce (though they will have to pay new marketing costs, of course)
+- Internationalisation - By buying and partnering other companies abroad, corporations can sell massive amounts of extra copies of a product they have already paid to produce (though they will have to pay new marketing costs, of course)

-• Multi-sector and multimedia integration - They buy into other related areas of cultural industry production to ensure cross-promotion
+- Multi-sector and multimedia integration - They buy into other related areas of cultural industry production to ensure cross-promotion

-• Also important is the attempt to ‘co-opt’ (Hirsch, 1990[1972]) critics, DJs and various other people responsible for publicising texts, by socialising with them and sending them gifts, press releases, and so on
+- Also important is the attempt to ‘co-opt’ (Hirsch, 1990[1972]) critics, DJs and various other people responsible for publicising texts, by socialising with them and sending them gifts, press releases, and so on

 Comments